fujaba/fulibMockups/src/main/scenarios/org/fulib/mockups/Model.md

 ShroomApp has content mainPage.

 There is a SpriteBoard with id mainBoard.
-There is a Content with id headLine and with description "Two sprites".
+There is a Content with id headLine and with description "button move car".
 MainPage has content headLine and mainBoard.
 There are sprites with id car1, home2 and with icon car and home